VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_pulsed_sweep/README.md

 ## **Run Bias Pulsed Sweep Mode**

 ### Overview
-Operates SpikeSafe as pulsed current source outputting a current pulses from a specified Start Current to a specified Stop Current.
+Operates SpikeSafe as a pulsed current source outputting a pulsed current sweep from a specified Start Current to a specified Stop Current.
 Pulses are outputted when the "Output Trigger" SCPI command is received.

 This mode is very similar to Pulsed Sweep mode, except that there is a user-specified constant Bias Current being outputted on the milliAmp scale while the channel is enabled.
 When a pulse is outputted, the current amplitude will be equivalent to the Step Current plus the Bias Current.